 Throughout the years Allison has participated in a variety of art shows and exhibitions throughout the Midwest and the south.
-In these showings she has featured avariety of mediums such as wearable fiber art, home accessories and jewelry.
-As time progressed, Allison homed in on her skills in jewelry design, sculptural ceramics, and mixedmedia.
+In these showings she has featured a variety of mediums such as wearable fiber art, home accessories and jewelry.
+As time progressed, Allison honed in on her skills in jewelry design, sculptural ceramics, and mixedmedia.

 Since her time at school she has strived to become a viable and relevant part with the Missouri art community.
 She is a Juried Member of Best of the Missouri Hands , a member of the Society of Midwest Metalsmiths, and a Juried member of the Greater St. Louis Art Association.
 These wonderful organizations have helped her broaden her horizons in the Metro St. Louis and Missouri art community.

 Creativity is something that can stir the soul.
 My goal is to create truly distinctive one of a kind designs that lift the spirit and inspire the soul.
-I have a love for many mediums within the arts.
-From metalsmithing to ceramics, from graphic design to fiber design.
+I have a love for many mediums within the arts - from metalsmithing to ceramics, from graphic design to fiber design.
 They all intrigue me and that’s why I am a mixed media jewelry artist.
-All of these mediums are great on their own but together they open a whole new world to create items that is truly “Wearable Art.”
+All of these mediums are great on their own but together they open a whole new world to create items that are truly “Wearable Art.”

 One of my main focuses in creating my lines of jewelry was to find a way to combine my 2 dimensional images with my love for jewelry design.
 I enjoy combining my drawings, watercolors paintings, collages and photography with my distinct style of fretwork, wire wrapping, forging and texture within my metal work.